July 7, 2021

 Tracking business KPIs in conjunction with efforts to improve culture can also provide valuable insight.
 Work with your finance team for data like:

 While this data doesn't necessarily fall into one of the three categories in our framework, significant changes in business KPIs can indicate positive (or negative) culture changes, especially when layered with any initiatives you're working on to improve your culture.

 While culture itself is challenging to measure, its outputs, or behaviors, can be tracked.
 Tracking the prevalence of the behaviors associated with your values can be a good indicator of your culture’s strength.

 Using your desired value-based behaviors, you can create culture metrics for your organization.
 For example, if innovation is one of your values, and sharing ideas is an associated behavior, you can ask managers and team leads to report on the prevalence of innovative ideas being shared.
 Similarly, if accountability is a value, an associated behavior might be meeting deadlines.
 Again, ask your managers to report on whether deadlines are usually met.

-In tracking behaviors, you may uncover that your organizational values are not known or resonating with your workforce, and that might explain why your culture isn’t where you’d like it to be.
+In tracking behaviors, you may uncover that your organizational values are not resonating with your workforce, and that might explain why your culture isn’t where you’d like it to be.
 In fact, most people don’t know their company values, much less how or where they apply.
 In this case, you have two choices: work on better communicating your values to your team or revisit your values altogether.
 Evidently, this is an example of behavior data, but it can also provide valuable relationship data.

 Tools like Kudos make it easy to reinforce and measure core values and behaviors/qualities, automating the process and housing it all in one place.
 More on that in the next section!